wasp-lang/wasp/web/docs/database/operations/queries.md

 It's a good idea to start with the high-level concept (i.e., the Query declaration in the Wasp file) and only then deal with the implementation details (i.e., the Query's implementation in JavaScript).
 :::

-After declaring a Wasp Query, two crucial things happen:
+After declaring a Wasp Query, two important things happen:

 - Wasp **generates a server-side NodeJS function** that shares its name with the Query.
-This function's interface is identical to the client-side function from the previous point.

 - Wasp **generates a client-side JavaScript function** that shares its name with the Query (e.g., `getFilteredTasks`).
   This function takes a single optional argument - an object containing any serializable data you wish to use inside the Query.
   Wasp will send this object over the network and pass it into the Query's implementation as its first positional argument (more on this when we look at the implementations).